hbe-dev/pop_docs/docs/pop.md

 &emsp;`invertDisplay(i)` : Change display mode
 &emsp;&emsp;**Params**
-&emsp;&emsp;&emsp;`i` : If i is True, dispaly mode is Inverse mode but if i is False, display mode is Normal mode.
+&emsp;&emsp;&emsp;`i` : If i is `True`, dispaly mode is Inverse mode but if i is False, display mode is Normal mode.
 In Inverse mode, 0 is white and 1 is black

 &emsp;`istartscrollright(start, stop)` <br>&emsp;: Scroll the screen in the row-right direction, Scroll method isn't working in OLED_SH1106_I2C_128x64
 &emsp;&emsp;**Params**